Even Superheroes Need Support — illustration of a professional casting a superhero shadow across a red gradient

 Performance vs. Benchmark

 Every measurable goal exceeded.
-The superhero landing page reached 303 of 1,000 registered attendees (30%) — a significant digital reach for a physical event.
+The superhero landing page reached 30% of registered attendees — a significant digital reach for a physical event.
 LinkedIn engagement rate hit 20.15% against a 9.56% benchmark, more than doubling category performance.
 Email metrics beat their targets at both the pre-show and post-show stages, in both CTR and open rate.
-102 attendees signed up for the INKsights newsletter directly via badge scan at the booth.
+Nearly 10% of registered attendees signed up for the INKsights newsletter directly via a QR code on a tabletop sign at the booth.

-The giveaway strategy proved its premise: instead of $5 spent on 250 tchotchkes, one high-value prize drove 102 qualified newsletter subscribers — the beginning of ongoing brand relationships, not just a moment of awareness at a booth.
+The giveaway strategy proved its premise: instead of spending $5 each on 250 tchotchkes, one high-value prize drove qualified newsletter subscribers — the beginning of ongoing brand relationships, not just a moment of awareness at a booth.

 Behind the scenes: weeks before the show, our researched-and-ordered booth went out of stock nationwide.
 We sourced a comparable solution that matched the size and print quality of the original vision — and came in less expensive.